 Missouri universities plan for students to return amid virus

+About 85% of the 1,575 freshmen are expected to move into dorms at St. Louis University this week before classes — many of them remote — begin Monday.
+The university will give students rapid COVID-19 tests and those who test positive will stay in isolation rooms.

+"We have some protocols," said President Fred Pestello.
+"We're not going to be able to shake hands and hug each other (but) overwhelmingly we heard from our student body that they want to be in community with each other."

-Students moving back to campus at the University of Missouri this week are being asked to avoid back-to-school parties and crowded bars and restaurants to help prevent further spread of the coronavirus.
+Students moving back to campus at the University of Missouri this week are being asked to avoid back-to-school parties, and crowded bars and restaurants to curb the spread of the coronavirus.

 "None of us are in this alone," Treece said.
 "Our individual actions affect the lives of everyone."